Frequently Asked Questions

 24. Can I apply if my examination results have not yet been released before the application deadline?

 Yes, you can still apply for admission if you can provide the examination results to meet the general entrance requirement before 18 August.
-In the meantime, please provide your latest results, e.g. transcript of your high school study, or request your school to send us the predicted public examination results (e.g. IB or GCEAL) for our preliminary assessment.
+In the meantime, please upload your latest results, e.g. transcript of your high school study, via eAdmission.
+Alternatively, you may ask your school / institution to send us the transcripts / predicted public examination results (e.g. IB or GCEAL) by email (email@example.com) or by post (Academic Secretariat, The Hong Kong Polytechnic University, Kowloon, Hong Kong) for our preliminary assessment.
 A conditional offer will be given to applicants who are considered having the potential to be eligible for admission.

 25. How can I know my application result?